 Verse 2.
 Before he even begins to exhort believers to be doers of the word, James proceeds to address the dispersed people of God.
 He addressed the 12 tribes scattered among the nation using a phrase which reminds us of Israel.
-But it is to be noted that he is talking about all Christians now, not just Jewish believers, for the Church is the scattered people of God just as Israel was, for we are scattered among non-believers and people who do not yet know the Lord Jesus Christ.

-James jumps in to explain that there was a need for patient endurance in trials, for trials were inevitable.
+But note that he is talking about all Christians now, not just Jewish believers, for the Church is the scattered people of God just as Israel was, for we are scattered among non-believers and people who do not yet know the Lord Jesus Christ.
+James explains that there was a need for patient endurance in trials, for trials were inevitable.
 The child of God should expect to pass through many and various trials, admittedly a difficult teaching.
 But this is the way that God has chosen to produce the 'fruits' that He desires.
 He does not refer to the creation of man or the fall of man.
 He does not refer to the Cross of Jesus or His resurrection or His return to glory.
 He does not talk about the New heaven and a New earth.

-He simply relentlessly presses in front of us the crucial question whether or not our faith is evident in our lives.
+He simply pushes in front of us the crucial question whether or not our faith is evident in our lives.